 The issuance and use of "virtual currency" in the PRC has been regulated since 2007 in response to the growth of the online games industry in China.
-In January 2007, the Ministry of Public Security, MOC, MIIT and GAPPRFT jointly issued a circular regarding online gambling which has implications for the use of virtual currency.
-To curtail online games that involve online gambling, as well as address concerns that virtual currency could be used for money laundering or illicit trade, the circular (a) prohibits online game operators from charging commissions in the form of virtual currency in relation to winning or losing of games; (b) requires online game operators to impose limits on use of virtual currency in guessing and betting games; (c) bans the conversion of virtual currency into real currency or property; and (d) prohibits services that enable game players to transfer virtual currency to other players.
-On June 4, 2009, MOC and the Ministry of Commerce jointly issued a notice regarding strengthening the administration of online game virtual currency, or the Virtual Currency Notice.
-Furthermore, MOC issued the Online Game Measures in June 2010, which provides, among other things, that virtual currency issued by online game operators may only be used to exchange its own online game products and services and may not be used to pay for the products and services of other entities.
+In January 2007, the Ministry of Public Security, MOC, MIIT and GAPPRFT jointy issued a circular regarding online gambling which has implications for the use of virtual currency.
+To curtai online games that involve online gamebling, as well as address concerns that virtual currency could be used for money laundering or illicit trade, the circular (a) prohibits online game operators from charging commissions in the form of virtual currency in relation to winning or log ames; (b) requires online game operators to impose limits on use of virtual currency in guessing and betting games; (c) bans the conversion of virtual currency or property; and (d) prohibits services that enable game players to transfer virtual currency to other players.
+On June 4, 2009, MOC and the Ministry of Commerce jointly issued a notice regarding strengthening the administration of online game overators may only be used to exchange its own online game products and services and may not be used to pay for the products and services of other entities.

 We issue virtual currency to our clients for them to purchase various items to be used in online games and premium services.
 Although we believe we do not offer online game virtual currency transaction services, we cannot assure you that the PRC regulatory authorities will not take a view contrary to ours.
-For example, certain virtual items we issue to users based on in-game milestones they achieve or time spent playing games are transferable and exchangeable for our virtual currency trula items we issue to users.
+For example, certain virtual items we issue to users based on in-game milestones they achieve or time spent playing games are transferable and exchangeable for our virtual currency or the other virtual items we issue to users.
 If the PRC regulatory authorities deem such transfer or exchange a virtual currency transaction, then we may be deemed to be engaging in the issuance of virtual currency and we may also be deemed to be providing transaction platform services that enable the trading of such virtual currency.
 Simultaneously engaging in both of these activities is prohibited under the Virtual Currency Notice.
-In that event, we may be required to cease either our virtual currency issuance activities or such deemed "transaction service" activities and may be subject to certain penalties, including mandatory corrective measures and fines.
+In that event, we may be required to cease either our virtual currency issuance activities or such deemed "transaction services" activities and may be subject to certain penalties, including mandatory corrective measures and fines.
 The occurrence of any of the foregoing could have a material adverse effect on our online games business and results of operations.